brotkrueml/schema-ce/README.md

 of that type are shown (otherwise only the properties of type "Thing").

-When a property is newly created, only the properties of type "Thing" is shown at first time, because the parent id of the type is not transferred to a newly created IRRE record.
+When a property is newly created, only the properties of type "Thing" is shown at first time, because the parent id of the type is not transferred to a newly created IRRE record (via itemsProcFunc).
 Just use another property name, save the record and then choose the desired property name.

 For the latter, a bug report with a patch is available:
 [https://forge.typo3.org/issues/63777](https://forge.typo3.org/issues/63777)